 - Cuisine: Greek

-*Provencal Brinerade: Substitute Herbes de Provence instead of oregano, and add 1 tsp Dijon mustard to the brinerade.
+*Provencal Brinerade: Substitute Herbes de Provence instead of oregano, and add 1 teaspoon Dijon mustard to the brinerade.

 *Ideally, you would cook this with one whole lamb leg that has been deboned.
 I used the two half legs because that's what my grocery store sells.